 NightLight Art Activation took place on June 11th, 2021.
 Documentation of the event will be featured below.

-The aim of the NightLight art intervention is to ignite and invigorate the community amidst uncertain times.
+The aim of the NightLight art intervention was to invigorate the community amidst uncertain times.
 Little Malop Street in Central Geelong is home to many eclectic hospitality and specialty stores, alongside entertainment venues and bars who have sustained their businesses despite ongoing difficulties.
 Prior to the COVID-19 pandemic, the street has been a hub of vibrancy and cultural engagement in Geelong.
-This creative initiative symbolises resilience, optimism and support for the many businesses who have been impacted.
-As local artists of Geelong/Djilang and the Surf Coast, we are grateful for this opportunity to offer art as a healing agent in our community.
+This creative initiative symbolised resilience, optimism and support for the many businesses and broader community that have been impacted.

-Proudly supported by Creative Occupation Collective, Omega Holistic and local partner businesses in Central Geelong, the evening features intimate digital and live performance projects to enliven the streetscape.
+Proudly supported by Creative Occupation Collective, Omega Holistic and local partner businesses in Central Geelong, the evening featured intimate digital and live performance projects to enliven the streetscape.

 Location: Footpath in front of Omega Holistic (89 Little Malop Street)